 Another concern is the higher levels of estrogen associated with alcohol consumption (66).
 There aren’t a lot of studies on this, but this one particular study did show an increase in estrogen levels when looking at drinkers vs non-drinkers.

-Also, it's important to note that one side effect from drinking alcohol is zinc depletion.
+Also, it's important to note that one side effect of drinking alcohol is zinc depletion.
 We know low zinc levels can lower Testosterone levels.
 So if you are drinking, maybe take some zinc or eat some oysters?

 High estrogen levels in men are linked to man boobs and lower Testosterone levels.
 Also, hops are classified as an anaphradesiacel herb – it lessens sexual desire!